foundriesio/docs/source/reference-manual/ota/aktualizr-lite.rst

 Manual Mode
 -----------

-Disabling daemon mode is not recommended, but running ``aktualizr-lite`` manually can be useful for debugging, testing, or demoing a device.
+Disabling daemon mode is not recommended nor supported, but running ``aktualizr-lite`` manually can be useful for debugging, testing, or demoing a device.

 .. note:: Manual mode will require you to reboot your device to apply an update.